-Now this mistake is made by many companies, even those who already went through the first 3 steps and have now switched to more professional services.
+Now this is one of the translation mistakes is made by companies who already went through the first 3 steps and have now switched to more professional services.
 Their documents have been sitting on a desk for weeks, and only when the deadline arrives “tomorrow”, they are shipped to translators, who are forced to provide both an ultra speedy and spotless service.

 This situation will put your translator under a lot of pressure, and will deprive him of time to read the reference material carefully, and adjust the style to bring out your brand’s identity.